SebastianG77/big-json-diff/README.md

 $ big-json-diff --bigNumberSupport <path-to-old-file> <path-to-new-file>
 ```

-Of course, in case you installed big-json-diff locally and would like to execute it via console, navigate to the installation root directory and use one of the following commands for getting diffs that also consider big numbers.
+Of course, in case you have installed big-json-diff locally and would like to execute it via console, navigate to the installation root directory and use one of the following commands for getting diffs that also consider big numbers.

 ```
 $ node_modules/.bin/big-json-diff -b <path-to-old-file> <path-to-new-file>